Why study this course

 There are two separate School Direct training options:

-School Direct Training Programme (non-salaried):
+School Direct Training Programme (non-salaried)

-School Direct Training Programme (salaried):
+School Direct Training Programme (salaried)

 An employment-based route available to high-quality graduates with at least three years’ work experience who will earn a salary whilst they train.
 Click the below links for important information about this course including additional costs, resources and key policies for both the Primary and Secondary courses.
 You will undertake a placement in an alternative school.

 For further information about School Direct please visit the National College for Teaching and Leadership website.